5 Tips for Improved Author's Productivity

 1. Eliminate social media: I’m not saying get rid of social media entirely, though there are plenty of people who do this successfully and who don’t miss it.
 Instead, consider eliminating social media apps on your phone, put a feed blocker on your desktop, or something similar.

 2. Turn off notifications: this is one of the most powerful tools to eliminate distractions.
-Simply turn off all notifications, and you will not have to worry about being distracted by them.
+Turn off all notifications, and you will not have to worry about being distracted by them.
 Don’t worry, you’re not missing out as much as you think you will.
 If you worry that you will miss out, make sure all of your friends know to call you in case of an emergency.

-3. Check email at a designated time: this is a technique I use to cut back on one of my biggest distractions: email.
+3. Check email at a designated time: this is a technique I used to cut back on one of my biggest distractions: email.
 I set up a scheduled time to check email, and then I only check it during that time.
 As with turning off notifications, I make sure everyone knows to call me if there is a true emergency.

 There are a lot of other ways to eliminate distractions, but these are three big ones I recommend, and they are a great place to start.